py-mine/mcproto/docs/contributing/guides/slotscheck.md

 ???+ question "What are slotted classes"

-    If you aren't familiar with slotted classes, you should check the [official documentation](https://wiki.python.org/moin/UsingSlots).
+    If you aren't familiar with slotted classes, you should check the [official documentation][slots-docs].
 That said, if you just want a quick overview:

     - Slots allow you to explicitly declare all member attributes of a class (e.g. declaring `__slots__ = ("a", "b")` will make the class instances only contain variables `a` and `b`, trying to set any other attribute will result